So, you want a list of the best note-taking apps for Chromebook.

 Evernote syncs across all your devices, and directly from their website as well.
 You can access your notes as long as you have an account.

-The design and UI is intuitive and easy to use.
+The design and UI are intuitive and easy to use.
 You’ll be taking your first note right away.
 The learning curve is super easy and you can pretty much do everything you need.

 - Easy to learn